| Document Number: | WG14 N1269 |

 thread-specific storage

-pointer key
+pointer key.

-void *tss_get(tss_t key);
+tss_getvoid *tss_get(tss_t key);

 The function returns the value for the current thread held in the